DEI Initiatives Update - July 9, 2020

 - The City working group includes Mayor McEntee, Councilmember Ossa, Acting City Manager Piombo and administrative/analyst support.
 The group has met 3 times since its formation and meets weekly to ensure timely progress.

 - The next critical step is the engagement of a professional facilitator.
 The working group has reached out to several highly qualified candidates for consideration.
 An ideal facilitator will have experience with managing public meetings, making room for all voices, and creating opportunities for additional public input/participation.
 The working group anticipates that the facilitator will advise on appropriate group size and composition, design the Task Force meetings, and create multiple methods for public participation beyond the task force members.
 If you have a recommendation, or thoughts about desired professional qualifications or skills, we welcome your input.
 Please email us at email@example.com.

 - Once the facilitator is engaged and has designed the framework, the Task Force can be appointed.
 In the past week, the City has received over 50 emails from community members indicating interest in participating in the DEI Task Force.
 We thank community members for their interest and willingness to devote their time to this important topic.

-- Once formed, the DEI Task Force meetings will be open to the public, so there will be transparency and many additional opportunities to contribute throughout the process.
+- Once formed, the DEI Task Force will provide many additional opportunities to contribute throughout the process.
 The Task Force will consider all of the community suggestions received thus far in addition to ideas that develop in the course of the process.